If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 - Why darkness is so important for baby and toddler sleep

-- If using blackout curtains will make your little one rely on blackout curtains
+- If using blackout curtains will make your little one rely on total darkness

 - When you can stop using blackout curtains with your child

-- The best blackout curtains and other blackout solutions
+- The best blackout curtains and our other favorite blackout solutions

-First of all, why is such a dark room so important?
+First of all, why is a totally dark room so important for sleep?

-As our little one’s are falling asleep at nap or bedtime and they’re able to look around the nursery, see their favorite books, or toys, or the chair where mom and dad used to sit to rock them to sleep, they could be all the more distracted and take much longer to fall asleep than ideal.
+Similarly, think about falling asleep.
+If your little one is falling asleep at nap or bedtime and they’re able to look around the nursery, see their favorite books, or toys, or the chair where mom and dad were rocking them, they could be all the more distracted or just upset and take much longer to fall asleep than ideal.

-If their room, however, is completely dark, there’s really nothing else to do but fall asleep.
+But if their room is completely dark, there’s really nothing else to do but fall asleep.

 Common Questions About Blackout Curtains